jmarcgit/Windows-10-Docker/README.md

 ```
 - fixed-cidr : change the adress range of the containers nat network.
 Default range was conflicting with my VPN
 - dns : containers don't use any DNS by default.
 I use Google DNS servers
-- storage-opts : the default max storage per image is 20GB
+- storage-opts : the default max size per image is 20GB
 - group : users allowed to run docker cli.
 Default is Administrators

 You have to restart the Docker service in order to apply the changes.
 A system reboot is recommended if you change the network addresses